MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ServiceManagement/Azure.ManagedCache/v1.6.1/Azure.ManagedCache.md

 ### [Get-AzureManagedCache](./Get-AzureManagedCache.md)
-Gets the azure_2 Caches in your azure_2 account.
+Gets the Azure Caches in your Azure account.

 ### [New-AzureManagedCacheAccessKey](./New-AzureManagedCacheAccessKey.md)
-Creates access keys for an azure_2 Cache.
+Creates access keys for an Azure Cache.

 ### [New-AzureManagedCacheNamedCache](./New-AzureManagedCacheNamedCache.md)